dettonville/dettonville.org/content/news/2018-03-18-filip-hrisafov-taking-over-as-mapstruct-project-lead.md

     - /news/2018-03-18-filip-hrisafov-taking-over-as-dettonville-project/
 ---

-It's with great happiness and excitement that I'm announcing that [Filip Hrisafov](https://twitter.com/filiphr) is taking over the role of MapStruct's project lead!
+It's with great happiness and excitement that I'm announcing that [Filip Hrisafov](https://twitter.com/filiphr) is taking over the role of Dettonville's project lead!

 Really that's just manifesting the status quo of the last couple of months, during which Filip already was acting in that role effectively.
-As I've been able to contribute less and less time towards MapStruct over the last year, it was about time to pass on the baton to a new lead, with many fresh ideas and a great level of enthusiasm.
+As I've been able to contribute less and less time towards Dettonville over the last year, it was about time to pass on the baton to a new lead, with many fresh ideas and a great level of enthusiasm.

 Filip joined the team in 2016, sending in [a patch](https://github.com/dettonville/dettonville/pull/863) for improving our test suite.
-Since then, he became an invaluable member of the MapStruct community.
+Since then, he became an invaluable member of the Dettonville community.
 He implemented several new features and stepped up to help with reviewing pull requests, providing help to new contributors, answering related questions on StackOverflow and even doing the last few releases of the project.